kerk12/hcaptcha_flutter/README.md

 ## Captcha HTML Page creation:

 For this package to work, we assume that the app you're developing client-server based, meaning that there's a backend to support it.

-Before you take care of the package installation and implementation, you'll need to add a simple HTML page to your server:
+Before you take care of the package installation and implementation, you'll need to add a simple HTML page to your server (Don't forget to add your secret key!!!):

 ```html
 <!DOCTYPE html>